 Elance(now freelancer) is one of the first platforms that adopted the C2B model.
 The model serves all the needs of freelancers.
 Besides this, reverse auction sites and affiliate networks fall under the C2B model.

-Business to Government or Business to Administration is a model in which businesses sell products or services, or information to the government for a specific period of time.
+Business to Government or Business to Administration is a model in which businesses sell products or services, or information to the government for a specific time.

 It is an eCommerce business model where a business needs to bid on government projects or products that the government may buy for their organization.
 There is a possibility that public sector organizations can place bids on the platform.
 These bids happen on the web via real-time bidding.

-One of the famous examples could be a SaaS company that maintains the entire data of the government for a specific time.
-Likewise, any startups that have a product or service beneficial to the government can opt for this model.
+One of the famous examples could be a SaaS company that maintains the entire government data for a specific time.
+Likewise, startups with a product or service that benefits the government can opt for this model.

 Consumer to Government is also referred to as the Consumer to Administration model.
 This eCommerce business model is somewhat like B2A.